codyjedmunds/ai-evaluation-portfolio/evaluator-qa-escalation-playbook/resolve_vs_escalate_flow.md

 - **Resolving to avoid review**
   Forcing local resolution when precedent risk exists.

+- **Escalating after semantic decay**
+  Continuing hierarchical escalation after the frame it relies on has drifted.

 - **Over-documenting trivial cases**
   Creating noise that obscures meaningful signals.